mrVanDalo/mrVanDalo.github.io/index.md

 <div class="content-one" ><div class="content" markdown='1'>
 # MIDI Respons0r

-A small (not finished) tool for Renoise to feedback changes to MIDI controller like the BCR or BCF.
+A small (not finished) tool for [Renoise](http://www.renoise.com) to feedback changes to MIDI controller like the BCR or BCF.
+Changes inside [Renoise](http://www.renoise.com) will be synchronized to your MIDI controller.
+On the page I also store my overlays of my BCR.
+You can print and cut them to control your plugins.
+Of course this is not restricted [Renoise](http://www.renoise.com), you can use it with every BCR and every DAW you like :D

+You are very welcome to send me your overlay, so other people can download it too.

 ###Features
 <div class="block-feature" markdown='1'>
 * Track DSP dump to MIDI Devices
+* BCR overlays for VSTi like OBXD or VEX.
 </div>

 <div class="block-links pure-g">